CdecPGL/vcpkg-registory-for-game-dev/README.md

 ## License

-The codes in this repository are lisenced unfer the (MIT License)[./LICENSE].
+The codes in this repository are lisenced unfer the [MIT License](./LICENSE).